jakshi/references-devops/software.md

 ### ChromeOS

 * ChromeOS Flex The cloud-first, easy-to-manage, and fast operating system for PCs and Macs: https://www.neverware.com/#intro-flex

+# NetOps

+* Ethr is a cross platform network performance measurement tool: https://github.com/microsoft/ethr
+* See through all BGP data with a monocle: https://github.com/bgpkit/monocle

 # DevOps
 ## Infrastructure as a code